Gotjawal: Distribution

 There are considered to be four main gotjawal regions on the island.
 In order from west to east, they are the Hangyeong–Andeok Gotjawal, Aewol Gotjawal, Jocheon–Hamdeok Gotjawal, and the Gujwa–Seongsan Gotjawal.
 Each of these regions are further divided into several parks and individual named gotjawal.
+For example, the Jeju Gotjawal Provincial Park.
 These regions are mostly between Hallasan and the western, northern, and eastern coasts of the island, and located at around 200 to 400 m above sea level.

 A 2015 news article gave the total area of gotjawal to be 9256 ha, which accounted for 5.0% of the total land area of Jeju.